 Did you know that Tunisian crochet can be worked in the round, seamlessly?
 It's true!
 The secret: you need a double-ended crochet hook and a little bit of know-how, plus of course some yarn or fiber.
 A locking stitch marker is also helpful to have on hand.
 There are alternate versions of the "in the round" technique which utilize other types of hooks, sometimes a circular crochet hook and sometimes a Tunisian crochet hook with flexible extension at the end.

 The following links will teach you everything else you need to know.

 01 of 03

 02 of 03

 Clover has a vested interest in teaching you how to do this technique, as they manufacture double-ended Tunisian crochet hooks.
-I'm not sure whether to call their video a "tutorial" or an "infomercial;" it's a bit of both.
-Either way, it's a quality video; I learned how to work Tunisian crochet in the round by watching this video.
+It's torn between being a "tutorial" or an "infomercial but either way, it's a quality video.

-In these videos, the demonstrator shows you how to work afghan stitch in the round, and also shows a variety of different ideas for cute projects you can make -- hats, bags, wrist warmers, socks and more.
+In these videos, the demonstrator shows you how to work an afghan stitch in the round, and also shows a variety of different ideas for cute projects you can make—hats, bags, wrist warmers, socks and more.

 You can find additional resources on Clover's English-language website.

 03 of 03